Théâtre des Bouffes-Parisiens

 The Théâtre des Bouffes-Parisiens ([teɑtʁ de buf paʁizjɛ̃]) is a Parisian theatre founded in 1855 by the composer Jacques Offenbach for the performance of opéra bouffe and operetta.
 The current theatre is located in the 2nd arrondissement at 4 rue Monsigny with an entrance at the back at 65 Passage Choiseul.
 In the 19th century the theatre was often referred to as the Salle Choiseul.
 With the decline in popularity of operetta after 1870, the theatre expanded its repertory to include comedies.
+The theatre is still active with regular productions of stage plays.

 History

 Salle Lacaze

 In February 1855, Offenbach successfully requested a license from the Parisian authorities for the performance of what he described as a "new and original" genre of musical theatre.
 He justified his proposed endeavour by saying that these works would have mass appeal and would provide opportunities for young French composers.

 The company gave its first performances during the summer of 1855 at the Salle Lacaze.
 This theatre was unusually small with a capacity of only 300 spectators, but was located on the Carré Marigny, near the crowds attending the Exposition Universelle.
 The inaugural performance was on 5 July with Offenbach conducting four of his own works: a prologue called Entrez, messieurs, mesdames, a one-act pièce d'occasion written by Joseph Méry and "Jules Servières" (a pen name of Ludovic Halévy, who worked as a government official and needed to protect his reputation); Une nuit blanche, a one-act opéra-comique on a pastoral theme; Arlequin barbier, a pantomime utilizing themes from Rossini's Il barbiere di Siviglia arranged by "Alfred Lange" (Offenbach); and Les deux aveugles, a one-act bouffonerie musicale about two swindling "blind" Parisian beggars.
 The latter was almost cut, since the invited audience who attended the dress rehearsal failed to laugh, but Offenbach decided to retain it, and it was the hit of the opening night.
 This little piece soon acquired an international reputation (due to visitors from the Exposition), and Offenbach's admirers soon included Tolstoy and Thackeray.
 Further performances in the summer of 1855 were primarily of satirical sketches which only included a few musical numbers.
 The season, however, was so successful that Offenbach was able to resign his position as conductor of the Théâtre Français.